-While no longer required to meet regulated quality targets, stretch unplanned SAIDI and SAIFI targets (which are lower than what would have been the regulatory limit) have been developed and included within Centralines' Statement of Corporate Intent (SCI).
+While no longer required to meet regulated quality targets, stretch unplanned SAIDI and SAIFI targets (which are lower than the regulatory limit would have been) were developed and included within Centralines' Statement of Corporate Intent (SCI).
 These targets ensure that there is a sustained focus on continuous improvement and ensuring a reliable electricity supply is provided to customers.

-Current targets for the number of verified power quality complaints are based on historic annual performance of Centralines.
+Current targets for the number of verified power quality complaints are based on the historic annual performance of Centralines.
 The processes being utilised for Network Development Planning (referred to in Section 5 of Centralines' RAMP) will over time result in a reducing likelihood of power quality issues on the network.
 It is anticipated such issues are unlikely to occur with any frequency by the end of the planning period.
 This assumes that there is no significant change to patterns of demand and energy use intensity.

 Financial Year Ending Target Actual Target Met

-2021 < 62.83 38.46 $\checkmark$
+2021 < 62.83 38.46 ✓

 2022 < 62.83 68.64 Х

+2023 < 62.83 72.81 Х